bridgecrew-perf6/basic-deployment/README.md

 # basic-deployment

-This repository contains a basic streamlit application to deploy on multiple cloud servers
+This repository contains a basic streamlit application to deploy on AWS ECS.
+It utilises github action for CI/CD.